 Since Australia's SBS is airing the whole final it should be easy to enjoy it on the big screen.
 That also means you can get all the fun online using the SBS On Demand service that works on multiple devices – ideal if you're on the go.
 Just remember to set your alarm if you want to watch all the singers live, as the show begins at 5am AEST.

 Find out more in our full guide on live streaming Eurovision in Australia.

-The Eurovision Grand Final will air at 3pm ET on May 12 broadcast by Logo.
+The Eurovision Song Contest will be broadcast by Logo.
 That means the show will simulcast both on Logo's website as well as via the LogoTv mobile app.
 These may require a cable password so another option is to use the Logo YouTube channel here.

 The LOGO broadcast will feature commentary from Michelle Visage of "RuPaul’s Drag Race" and comedian Ross Mathews.